 On this very difficult Path, the very enormity of the Great Work (As above, so below) will be experienced.
 On this path, the initiate may experience going through a long dark tunnel, believing (not knowing) there is Light at the end of it.
 This Path of Samekh, the Art card, has been called one of the Paths of "the dark night of the Soul", verifying that this is a Path of trial and temptation.

-The Path of Samekh, is called the Intelligence of Probation, by Dr. Paul Foster Case in his text, THIRTY-TWO PATHS OF WISDOM.
+The Art card is the Tree of Life- Path of Samekh, which is called the Intelligence of Probation, by Dr. Paul Foster Case in his text, THIRTY-TWO PATHS OF WISDOM.
 In various Gnostic texts, it is also called, "Daughter of the Reconcilers, the Bringer Forth of Life."
 All of these phrases lead us right to the very idea behind this card, The Great Mother Binah.
 Thus, the central figure of this card, is Female.
 Also, the ruling sign of the Path of Samekh, is Sagittarius, the Archer, who is also Diana the Huntress, goddess of the Moon.
 All of which repeats the principle that with the exception of the FOOL (0), all the figures of the Tarot are Mother Binah (Understanding) and Father Chokma (Wisdom) in different states of Force and Form.

 Another helpful reference book, VOICE OF ISIS- by Hariette and Homer Curtis describes the Universal Mother (The Womb with a View) as the "power of bringing forth in humanity the Divine Child or the Christ."
 This bearing of the Child is us reborn and achieved by conquering the Path of Samekh or The Art.
 We are not only to be the Moon’s reflections of personality, but also the Solar Personality, that is the Divine Child and/or Soul.